 All the modules the DLL imports.
 Any missing DLLs will be displayed in red.

-The functions the DLL exports for other DLLs to use.
+The exported functions for other DLLs to use.

 The sections that are contained within the DLL.
 For example: data, relocation, resource, code.